omidbachari/reference/relational-data.md

 + Right outer join (⟖)
 + Full outer join (⟗)

-## How does it work for the rest of us?
+## Painting the rest of the picture

 normalization